-Through North Carolina Cooperative Extension the vegetable specialists provides valuable research and relevant information to vegetable growers.
-Specialists support the industry by addressing organic, sustainable and economic solutions for soil fertility, weed, insect and disease control.
-NC State’s researchers and educators introduce new crops, technology, practices and techniques.
-The multidisciplinary group of county agents and vegetable specialists have a proven track record in working with individual farmers and commodity groups in maintaining and growing North Carolina industry.
+Through North Carolina Cooperative Extension the vegetable specialists provide valuable research and relevant information to vegetable growers.
+Specialists support the industry by addressing organic, sustainable, and economic solutions for soil fertility, weed, insect, and disease control.
+NC State’s researchers and educators introduce new crops, technology, practices, and techniques.
+The multidisciplinary group of county agents and vegetable specialists have a proven track record in working with individual farmers and commodity groups in maintaining and growing the North Carolina industry.

 The Department of Horticultural Science generates detailed information leaflets for asparagus, broccoli, celery, cucumber, greens, eggplants, peppers, squash, tomatoes, watermelon, root crops and miscellaneous vegetables.

-The Cabbage Growers Portal is a comprehensive resource for commercial growers, home gardeners and Extension agents.
-The material covers cabbage production. post harvest handling, weather, management, crop budgeting and marketing materials.
+The Vegetable Production portal is a comprehensive resource for commercial growers, home gardeners, and Extension agents.
+The material covers cabbage, tomatoes, peppers, production, postharvest handling, management, budgeting, marketing materials, and more.

-The vegetable breeding and applied genomics program is a interdepartmental and college effort that is actively developing new cultivars, germplasms, parental lines, and pesticide resistance.
-Vegetables crops researched include bean, cabbage, cantaloupe, specialty melon, cucumber, gourds, potato, sweetpotato, tomato and watermelon.
+The vegetable breeding and applied genomics program is an interdepartmental and college effort that is actively developing new cultivars, germplasms, parental lines, and pesticide resistance.
+Vegetable crops researched include bean, cabbage, cantaloupe, specialty melon, cucumber, gourds, potato, sweetpotato, tomato, and watermelon.

 - Food Safety for School + Community Gardens